← Back to index

 4. The Processing Penalty

 The cold-flow specifications in D7566 — particularly the freeze point requirement of ≤ −40°C and viscosity limits of ≤ 8 mm²/s at −20°C and ≤ 12 mm²/s at −40°C — have direct consequences for HEFA production economics.
-Because lipid hydrotreating naturally produces hydrocarbons in the C11–C22 range (diesel-length molecules), achieving jet-range carbon numbers (C8–C16) requires an additional hydrocracking step that is not needed for renewable diesel production.12
+Because lipid hydrotreating naturally produces hydrocarbons in the C15–C18 range (diesel-length molecules), shifting product into the jet fuel boiling range (C8–C16, 150–300°C) requires additional processing not needed for renewable diesel.12

-[Figure 3: HEFA Product Yield — RD-Max vs SAF-Max — see figures page]
+[Figure 3: HEFA Product Yield — RD-Max vs SAF-Max; Cracking vs Isomerization — see figures page and HEFA yield tools]

 5. Policy Amplifiers